-This chapter provides an overview of the new features and improvements that have been introduced with Spring Integration 3.0 If you are interested in even more detail, please take a look at the Issue Tracker tickets that were resolved as part of the 3.0 development process.
+This chapter provides an overview of the new features and improvements that have been introduced with Spring Integration 3.0.
+If you are interested in more details, please see the Issue Tracker tickets that were resolved as part of the 3.0 development process.

-For more information see Section 16.5, “TCP Connection Events”.
+For more information see Section 16.4, “HTTP Namespace Support”.

 IntegrationEvaluationContextFactoryBean is provided to allow

 PropertyAccessors and functions for